Wouldn’t it be wonderful to step up to the tee and be assured that your first shot of the day flies straight and true?

 - 374 large and small dimples in stacked and packed patterns that reduce lift and straighten the flight of your shot

-- Ionomer blend formula enables you to retain some control over the ball in your short game
+- The ionomer blend formula enables you to retain some control over the ball in your short game

 - When tested in the lab, these Maxfli balls flew on average 20% straighter than standard golf balls